 Another Hitch – A Swelling Appeared

 After six weeks we went back to the clinic because there was some swelling where he had his surgery.
 Stefano said this was a normal and he prescribed five days of anti-inflammatories just to prevent it getting worse.
-By now we had the date fixed for the surgery to remove the metal rod from his leg – the day I wrote this blog!
+By now we had the date fixed for the surgery to remove the metal rod from his leg.

 Surgery To Remove The Metal Rod

 After eight weeks it was time for the metal rod to be removed.
-That surgery took place today (2 December 2016) and Spud is left with a bandaged leg again to stop him bending the elbow as he has a small incision and two metal clips there.
-After a few days the bandages can come off and on 23 December the clips are removed after which he will be discharged.
+That surgery took place leaving Spud with a bandaged leg again to stop him bending the elbow as he had a small incision and two metal clips there.
+After a few days the bandages came off and a few days after that the clips were removed and he was discharged.
 Yippee!

 Before you go